asselitx/manifest/README-Prototype.md

 ### Usage

-*Note for Tim and Tony: the `--manifest` option should actually be a required positional argument, I'll make that change with any other changes you suggest*
+*Note for Tim and Tony: the `--manifest` option should actually be a required positional argument, I'll make that change with any other changes you suggest.
+Also --no-cdata is removed.
+Some other markup or option will engage that behavior.*

     Usage:
     esdl build-binding [options]

     Options:
         --manifest <file>   Path to manifest file.
-        --no-cdata          Output binding without wrapping scripts in CDATA.
         -I | --include-path <path>
                             Search path for includes referenced in the source file.
 Can be used multiple times.